-Argumen t Option Description enable_physical No, Yes If this option is set to "yes", START will auto-group based on the DEF file (Design Physical Information).
-No: Group based on .meminfo or auto-group based on other settings in the GROUP sub function block.
-Yes: Auto-group based on the DEF file physical_location_file User defined Set the paths of DEF file.
-Example: set physical_location_file = ./design.def controller_scope controller_scope User defined After editing the SCOPE file, set the path of the SCOPE file.
+Argumen t Option Description enable_physical No, Yes If this option is set to "yes", Information).
+If this option is set to "yes", START will auto-group based on the DEF file (Design Physical Information).
+GROUP sub fu auto-group based on other settings in the physical_location_file User defined Set the paths of DEF file.
+Example: set physical_location_file = ./design.def controller_scope User defined After editing the SCOPE file, set the path of the SCOPE file.
 The scope information should be included with a controller name and position coordinate as follows.
-Controller Name Position Controller Name Position Coordinate (x1 y1) (x2 y2) For example, top_default (10000 10000) (30 0000 400000) physical_logical 0 <= value <= 1 This option is to adjust the weight between physical coordinates and values defined in the time_hierarchy option.
-Example: set physical_logical = 0 an internal algori ulate the number of intermediates based on thm.
+Controller Name Position Controller Name Position Coordinate (x1 y1) (x2 y2) For example, top_default (For example, top_default (10000 10000) (300000 400000) physical_logical 0 <= value <= 1 This option is to adjust the weight between physical coordinates and values defined in the time_hierarchy option.
+Example: set physical_logical = 0 an internal algorit ulate the number of intermediates based on thm.
 Memory models which are located near number will be merged into the same group. set physical_logical = 1 START will executhe time_hierard ute memory grouping based on the value of chy option.